-- Buy a Feature: Here we ask customers to first take the features and put values on them.
+• "Buy a Feature": Here we ask customers to take the features of a product and put values on them.
 Then we give them play money that is not sufficient to buy all the elements of the new concept.
-They have to decide as a group what they will pool their money together to buy and which features that matter the most to them as a team. - Prune the Product Tree: This is another game that works exceedingly well.
-We have them take the elements of the concept and build a tree.
-What are the roots, the trunk, the branches, and the leaves?
+They have to decide as a group what they will pool their money together to buy and which features that matter the most to them as a team.

+- "Prune the Product Tree": This is another game that works exceedingly well.
+We have teams take the elements of the concept and build a tree.
+What are the roots, the trunk, the branches, the leaves?
 What is the fruit?
-When you see how they build your tree you begin to understand their perceptions of the fruit and the elements that go into their receiving the benefits of your features. - Now/WOW/How: This is a wonderful and simple game that helps you understand and prioritize.
-Used with employees, partners and customers, you can deal with the paradox of choice when there are so many options you don't know which to select.
+When you see how they build their tree, you begin to understand their perceptions of the fruit and the elements that go into how they perceive the benefits of your features. - "Now/WOW/How": This is a wonderful and simple game that helps you understand and prioritize.
+Used with employees, partners and customers, you can deal with the paradox of choice: i.e., when there are so many options people don't know which to select.

 When it comes to convergence, people often end up picking ideas that are most familiar to them.
-This is called the 'Creative Paradox' or a 'Creadox'.
+This is called the "Creative Paradox" or "Creadox."
 There are a number of games that can help here.
-But the Now/WOW/How works well.
+But the "Now/WOW/How" works well.

-The Now/WOW/How matrix is an idea selection tool that breaks the "Creadox" by forcing people to weigh each idea on 2 parameters: ability to implement (easy to impossible) and quality of the idea (more normal versus original).
+The "Now/WOW/How" matrix is an idea selection tool that breaks the "Creadox" by forcing people to weigh each idea on two parameters: ability to implement (easy to impossible) and quality of the idea (more normal versus original).
 It looks like this and is easy for you to try.